michael2012z/BitBible/markdown/JPS/files/Gen.md

 ## Genesis 41

-1. And it came to pass at the end of two full years, that Pharaoh dreamed: and, behold, he stood by the river.That is, the Nile.
+1. And it came to pass at the end of two full years, that Pharaoh dreamed: and, behold, he stood by the river.

 2. And, behold, there came up out of the river seven kine, well-favoured and fat-fleshed; and they fed in the reed-grass.